 This course introduces students to research methods most relevant for theoretical and empirical research in the field of globalization and development (for desk study, internship or fieldwork, respectively).
-The course offers general training for designing and conducting research using qualitative and quantitative tools designed to initiate students who may not have been previously trained in methods and revive prior knowledge of students who have.
-Students will also be acquainted with mixed methods approaches that integrate the two research traditions (qualitative and quantitative).
-In the process of designing research, students will reflect on the challenges that are specific for the field of globalisation and development, such as data scarcity, working in cross-cultural settings, measuring poverty and inequality and working across multiple sites.
+Taking into account the different disciplinary backgrounds of students entering the MA GDS, this course offers broad-view training for designing and conducting research using qualitative and quantitative tools.
+It is designed to initiate students who may not have been previously trained in methods and revive prior knowledge of students who have.
+In the process of designing research, students will reflect on the challenges that are specific for the field of globalisation and development, such as data scarcity, ethical challenges, and working across multiple sites.